pism/pism/doc/sphinx/manual/practical-usage/parameters.rst

 Alternatively, one can change parameter values by using an "overriding" configuration file.
 The :opt:`-config_override` command-line option provides this alternative.
-A file used with this option can have a subset of the configuration flags and parameters present in ``pism_config.nc``.
+A file used with this option can have a subset of the configuration flags and parameters present in |config-file|.
 Moreover, PISM adds the ``pism_config`` variable with values used in a run to the output file, making it easy to see which parameters were used.

 Here's an example.
 Suppose we want to compare the dynamics of an ice-sheet on Earth to the same ice-sheet on Mars, where the only physical change was to the value of the